A Long Walk to Water Literature Study Guide

 The Mystery of History Volume IV is now available!
 Volume IV unfolds three centuries of word history, from the wars of independence to modern times (1708- present) with author Linda Hobar's distinctly Christian perspective.

 The Student Reader now contains 84 stirring lessons in a colorful, easy-to-hold hardback.
 The reader is a stand alone world history text for all ages to enjoy.
 (See note below.)
-But for those who wish to delve deeper, we have included The Mystery of History Volume IV Companion Guide.
-The reproducible resources of the Companion Guide, written also by Linda Hobar, contain familiar and popular components of The Mystery of History series: pretests; hands-on activities and research projects for younger, middle, and older students; memory card ideas; bi-weekly quizzes and exercises; timeline helps; maps; supplemental book lists; and more.
+But for those who wish to delve deeper, we have included a download code in each book for a digital version of The Mystery of History Volume IV Companion Guide.
+The reproducible resources of the Companion Guide, written also by Linda Lacour Hobar, contain familiar and popular components of The Mystery of History series: pretests; hands-on activities and research projects for younger, middle, and older students; memory card ideas; bi-weekly quizzes and exercises; timeline helps; maps; supplemental book lists; and more.